Should I Choose a Vertical, Linear, or Tabular Nutrition Label Format?

 If you have more than 40 square inches available you must use the vertical label, provided that you have vertical space to fit it up to and including the declaration of vitamins (approximately 3 inches).
 There is a footnote at the bottom of the vertical label that can be removed if you don't have space for it.
 Removing the footnote is an option if you have less than 40 square inches available.

-If you have more than 40 square inches available but don't have the vertical space to fit the vertical label, you should use the full tabular label.
-If you have less than 40 square inches available, the tabular label can be used with the footnote removed, saving a bit of horizontal space.
+If you have more than 40 square inches available but don't have the vertical space to fit the vertical label, you should use the full tabular nutrition label format.
+If you have less than 40 square inches available, the tabular nutrition label format can be used with the footnote removed, saving a bit of horizontal space.

 If you have less than 40 square inches available and your packaging can't accommodate either the vertical or tabular labels, you can use the linear label.
 Furthermore, the nutrient names can be abbreviated to save further space.